top of page

 Feeling More Whole - Parts Work

-We also explore her experience of her self and its parts.
-I ask her to experience and elucidate the different parts of her self that is within.
-Perhaps these parts are functioning separately.
-The part that is anxious, the part that is skillful, the part that observes all this.
-And then we create an awareness of these parts and hopefully, a greater experience of wholeness begins to develop.
-A bridge is created among the different parts of the self.
+In the session, I think there is some emotional work to do, so in addition to discussing the DBT STOP skill, we also explore her experience of her self and its parts.
+Perhaps parts of the self are functioning separately.
+For example, the part that is anxious, the part that is skillful, the part that is the observer.
+We create an awareness of these parts and create a bridge among the different parts of the self and move toward a fuller experience of wholeness.

 Comments